deta/space-docs/src/content/docs/use/space-apps/using-apps.md

 By default, apps on Space are private.
 This means you have to be logged in to access the app, or certain features it offers.

 But some apps have **routes** that are public (or the entire app is public).
-A route is a unique string of characters on your app’s domain, starting with the first `/`.
+A route is a unique string of characters on your app's domain, starting with the first `/`.
 For example, for the domain `https://parallel-futures-h78bhas.deta.app/start`, the route is `/start`.

 Apps themselves should indicate if a given view is public and shareable within the app.

 ![using-apps-3](/docs_assets/use/using-apps-3.png)

-But if they don’t, and if you aren’t sure if something you are looking at is shareable, you can always open it in an incognito tab.
+But if they don't, and if you aren't sure if something you are looking at is shareable, you can always open it in an incognito tab.
 If something is not meant to be shared, it will ask you to log in.
-This means it’s only for you.
+This means it's only for you.

 ![using-apps-4](/docs_assets/use/using-apps-4.png)